 - Verification of Data: Details submitted by the taxpayer are to be utilized by ASPs in filing GSTRs, which includes a process of authentication/verification.
 In order that ASPs can perform this task well, it is important that taxpayers (companies and its officials) furnish the right details so as to facilitate proper and accurate filing of returns and not incur further liability.

-- Data Archiving and Retrieval–With a storage period of more than eight years, ASPs can significantly act as data archives for taxpayers’ tax-related information, which automatically means they can be retrieved at any point during this time.
+- Data Archiving and Retrieval–With storage period of more than eight years, ASPs act as data archives for taxpayers’ tax-related information, which means taxpayers can retrieve data at any given point of time.

 - Audit Features – Not only will the ASP platform serve as a storehouse of information from the point details are uploaded till the time of filing the returns, but also cross-check the audit features available on the interface.
 This simultaneous maintenance of relevant information makes for a smoother audit process.

 - Maintains consistency and accuracy in the application and filing process – In a tax-ridden country like India where rules and procedures override simplicity in tax calculations, appointing an ASP for the task ensures consistency and accuracy in filing tax returns, and avoiding possible tax liabilities.